 The procedure involves making incisions in the abdominal area and removing extra, so that the muscles are more visible.
 It can take a few months before the results are visible, and you might have some swelling in the area at first, so it’s a good idea to schedule the treatment well in advance of your first beach or pool trip of the season.

-If you want to flatten your abdominal area or improve the way your tummy looks, Washington, DC area plastic surgeons Dr. George Bitar and Dr. Robert Centeno can help you understand the options out there and help you pick the one that’s best for you.
-To schedule a consultation with either surgeon, call (703) 206-0506 today.
+If you want to flatten your abdominal area or improve the way your tummy looks, Washington, DC area plastic surgeon Dr. George Bitar can help you understand the options out there and help you pick the one that’s best for you.
+To schedule a consultation, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.